 In 2013, a University of Texas law student, Cody Wilson created a blueprint for a single-shot 3D-printed handgun, named “The Liberator”.

 Of recent, guns have posed a serious threat to peaceful living when in the wrong hands.
-But what if anyone could hastily manufacture them unsupervised, from the comfort of a home?
+But what if anyone could hastily manufacture them unsupervised, from the comfort of your home?

 Defense Distributed, Wilson’s company had been distributing downloadable weapons plans for free.
 This would be great if it was planned for building something more useful to society.